starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 ### Document Conventions

-Unless otherwise noted, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL", NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+Unless otherwise noted, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Core Definitions

 As a guiding principle, we leverage [libp2p](https://libp2p.io/) set of [protocols](https://github.com/libp2p/specs) whenever possible.
 This will let us standardize the protocol.
 It will also allow node implementations to leverage existing implementations of libp2p, or switch between them if necessary.

-As a design choice this results in some loss of generality, but seems like a reasonable given that libp2p is becoming a de-facto standard, and we see little value in re-implementing (and re-inventing) lower level network communication protocols.
+As a design choice this results in some loss of generality, but seems like a reasonable one, given that libp2p is becoming a de-facto standard, and we see little value in re-implementing (and re-inventing) lower level network communication protocols.

 Specifically, we identify nodes and address them using [Peer IDs](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md), with key pairs derived using [Ed25519](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#ed25519) scheme.